All Episodes

 That's what I was thinking.

-Uh I mean the pieces were there.
+I mean, the pieces were there.

-Uh you know, and in the book, I mean, one of the things about having a book later in the process is a lot of what John Durham has done in his investigation.
+You know, and in the book, I mean, one of the things about having a book later in the process is a lot of what John Durham has done in his investigation, I was able to incorporate it in the book, which actually puts some definitiveness to the whole Russia hoax.

-Uh we also know now, thanks to Durham and go through this in some detail in the book, that John Brennan, a few days after that, briefed Obama.
+We also know now, thanks to Durham and go through this in some detail in the book, that John Brennan, a few days after that, briefed Obama.

-Yeah, he did interestingly, don't trust it.
+Interestingly, don't trust it.

 This is a political document.